foreverphoenix/the-phoenix-flavour/content/lotf/enb-for-lotf/_index.md

 In order for any ENB preset to work, you also need the binaries which I have included in the LOTF installation.
 You simply need to move them into the root of your Stock Game folder.

 - Navigate to `/Legends of the Frost/Stock Game/ENB Binaries`.
-- Copy all three files into the `/Stock Game/` folder.
+- Copy the INI and DLL files into the `/Stock Game/` folder.

 > The **enblocal.ini** contains my personal configuration, including more convenient hotkeys.